coddard/DevCheatSheets/README.md

 - **Grouped by workflow**: Commands are organized into logical categories (e.g., Docker container management, Git branching).
 - **Pro tips**: Hidden gems like `⌃ + ⌥ + ⌘ + T` to pin Finder items to the Dock.

 ---

-## 📦 Project Overview

-This cheat sheet collection is a **community-driven, open-source project** aimed at democratizing developer knowledge.
-Whether you’re a seasoned DevOps engineer or a coding newbie, this repo is your secret weapon.

-## 🚀 Who Is This For?

-- **Developers**: Speed up coding with VSCode shortcuts and Git workflows.
-- **DevOps Engineers**: Master Docker and PowerShell automation.
-- **Sysadmins**: Simplify macOS/Windows management.
-- **Students & Hobbyists**: Learn professional-grade tools without the headache.

----

-## 🛠️ How to Use

-1. **Bookmark it**: Save to your GitHub repo for quick access.
-2. **Customize it**: Add your own favorite commands or shortcuts.
-3. **Share it**: Help your team or community level up their skills.

----